meyerv11045/notes/notes/prog_langs/ch6.md

     - knowing which affects speed of code
         - row major order means you should process by row to reduce cache misses since cache might store only 1 row at a time
         - cache misses and even page swaps are expensive with large matrices

+### Associative Arrays

+- Unordered collection of data elements indexed by keys
+- maps arbitrary indices to values
+- elements are (key, value) pairs
+- often implemented as hash tables